 What do cheetahs really sound like?
 Can they roar like the mighty lion, or do they simply purr like the average house cat?
+It may surprise you that they actually purr.
 One of the first things that you hear about cheetahs is how incredibly fast they are, which is true.
 Cheetahs are built for speed, and it plays a crucial part in helping them track down prey and escape danger themselves.

 But they do have different aspects of their physical makeup that make them very different from other large cats such as the tiger, lion, or jaguar.
 In this article, we are going to discuss the noises that you can expect cheetahs to make and more about their life, physicality, and habitat.